Hiring an HR Manager in 7 Steps

 Pro Tip: Check out our list of best interview questions for more questions to ask candidates and our list of illegal interview questions for those to avoid.

-After all of the specifics have been worked out, send a formal offer letter to the chosen candidate.
+Once you have determined the candidate you want to hire, send a formal offer letter to the chosen candidate.
 In the offer letter, make sure to include important details like title, salary, start date, and benefits.
 Be sure to include the job description and have them sign off on it, attesting to their ability to handle the core duties of the position.

 Give the new employee about a week to return the offer letter.
 This gives them time to review it and speak with any family members.